mkriese/hello-world/README.md

 # hello-world
-This is a test repository.
+This is a rest repository.
 This is an adjustment of the original.